civicrm/civicrm-cxn-rpc/README.md

 Base Classes
 ------------

-When creating a new agent, one may should use one of these four helper classes:
+When creating a new agent, one should use one of these four helper classes:

- * When a site registers with an application, the site uses RegistrationClient, and the app uses RegistrationServer.
+ * RegistrationClient: A site uses this to establish a connection to a an application.
+ * RegistrationServer: An application uses this to accept registrations from sites.
- * When an application sends an API call to the site, the app uses ApiClient, and the site uses ApiServer.
+ * ApiClient: An application uses this to send API calls to the site.
+ * ApiServer: A site uses this to accept API calls from an application.

 Policy Recommendations
 ----------------------